 5a1) The brain, central, enterally-peripherally extended nervous system, an organic, multi-dimensional,

 variable organ, empowers all mental functions.
 Its network of ≈1010 neurons generates as neurological

 codes physical, psychological, intellectual and spiritual objects on the level of conscious perception, re-

-5a2) Consciousness is neuronal bio-chemo--electro-magnetic sensory awareness of a short term focused
+5a2) Consciousness is neuronal bio-chemo--electro-magnetic sensory awareness of a short term fo-

-Emotions as atmosphere of being constitute a distinct un- and conscious psychic reality.
+Emotions as atmosphere of being constitute a distinct conscious and unconscious psychic activity.

-5b1) Physical feelings arise with basic needs as basic emotions.
+5b1) Sensations and moods arise with individual-collective needs as basic emotions like desire-satis-

 5c) Way of life